Finding the Best Places to Retire Since 2006!

 Leisurely Slidell (population 28,000) sits along the northeast shores of 630-acre Lake Pontchartrain in southeastern Louisiana and is just 25 miles northeast of New Orleans via a 24-mile long causeway across the lake.
 It started out as a manufacturing hub, producing lumber and then bricks.
 Several NASA facilities in surrounding communities brought growth in the 1960s and 1970s.
 Hurricane Katrina hit hard in 2005, flooding parts of the city with 15 feet of water.
 Many residents left, but today Slidell is growing once again.

-In fact, the city has blossomed by 15% within the last 10 years.
+In fact, the city has increased its population 3% within the last 10 years.
 Residents are generally conservative, and 38% of them are age 45 or better.
 Slidell is racially diverse, and 27% of locals have at least a four year college degree.
-The crime rate meets the national average.
-The cost of living is 7% below the national average.
+The crime is slightly above the national average.
+The cost of living is 12% below the national average.

-Southern hospitality, and a bit of the "good ole boy" attitude, are hallmarks of this quiet town, and it has a cute, 10-square-block historic downtown.
-Cultural amenities are not in great supply, but annual festivals including the Bayou Jam Concert, the Art League's Artist of the Year Exhibit, the Fall Street Fair, the Arts Evening Festival and Christmas Under the Stars create a community bond.
+Southern hospitality, and a bit of a "good ole boy" attitude, are hallmarks of this quiet spot, and it has a cute, 10-square-block historic downtown.
+Cultural amenities are not in great supply, but annual festivals include the Bayou Jam Concert, the Art League's Artist of the Year Exhibit, the Antique Fall Street Fair, the Arts Evening Festival and Christmas Under the Stars.

 Scenic bayous abound, and boating and fishing keep many a residents busy.
 With New Orleans so close, fun shopping, French Quarter strolling, professional football and dining in eclectic restaurants are close at hand.
 The Gulf itself is just a 45 minute drive away.